Stan Lee, creator of Spider-Man and other Marvel superheroes, dead at 95

 Lee was born as Stanley Martin Lieber in New York on Dec.
 28, 1922, the son of Jewish immigrants from Romania.
 At age 17, he became an errand boy at Timely Comics, the company that would evolve into Marvel.
 He got the job with help from an inside connection, his uncle, according to Lee’s autobiography “Excelsior!”

 Lee soon earned writing duties and promotions.
-He penned Western stories and romances, as well as superhero tales, and often wrote standing on the porch of the Long Island, New York, home he shared with his wife, actress Joan Lee, whom he married in 1947 and who died in 2017.
+He penned Western stories and romances, as well as superhero tales, and often wrote standing on the porch of the Long Island, New York, home he shared with his wife, actress Joan Lee, whom he married in 1947.
+She died in 2017.

 The couple had two children, Joan Celia born in 1950 and Jan Lee who died within three days of her birth in 1953.

-Lee at the time felt comics were a dead-end career.
+At the time, Lee felt comics were a dead-end career.
 But his wife urged him to give it one more shot and create the complex characters he wanted to, even if it led to his firing.

 The result was the Fantastic Four.
 There was stretchable Mr. Fantastic, his future wife Invisible Woman, her brother the Human Torch and strongman The Thing.
 They were like a devoted but dysfunctional family.